 Remodeling of the overview brackets

 For more information about the Aegis release, head over to https://updates.eveonline.com

 For interviews, information, or asset requests, please contact Ned Coker email@example.com

 About EVE Online®

-Celebrating its eleventh year, EVE Online (PC/Mac) is a captivating science-fiction game in which hundreds of thousands of players compete for riches, power, glory and adventure in a single universe.
+Celebrating its twelfth anniversary, EVE Online (PC/Mac) is a captivating science-fiction game in which hundreds of thousands of players compete for riches, power, glory and adventure in a single universe.
 EVE players build and command a wide variety of starships and traverse vast solar systems interconnected by a sophisticated player-driven economy, forging their own destinies in the meaningful context of other players vying to do the same.
-Learn more and play the free trial at www.eveonline.com.
+Learn more and play the free 30-day trial at http://www.eveonline.com.